Enterprise Leaders Should Ask How, Not If, They Should Use AI

 Related Article: Why Artificial Intelligence Will Create More Jobs Than it Destroys

-AI And Business Efficiency
+AI and Business Efficiency

 Anthony Macciola, chief innovation officer at Milpitas, Calif-based ABBYY, agreed.
 He pointed to a recent Accenture survey, which indicated that 75% of executives said their companies might go out of business in the next five years if they are unable to scale AI.
 “The reasons for embracing AI and investment in automation are simple — more business efficiency and increased profits,” he said.
 Companies need AI technologies to tackle critical pain points in their content-centric operations, such as manual sorting and classification of documents, manual data extraction from documents, inadequate compliance with security/privacy regulations, and poor data, errors and inaccuracy of information.